About the Program:

 How Does the Program Work?

-The PMH Coordinator will review all coursework taken during the applicant’s previous graduate program.
-Additional coursework or alternative coursework may be required based on this evaluation, specifically in the areas of advanced health assessment, advanced pathophysiology, advanced pharmacology, psychopharmacology, the advanced practice role, and therapeutic modalities.
+The PMH Advanced Practice Coordinator will review all coursework taken during the applicant’s previous graduate program.
+Additional coursework or alternative coursework may be required based on this evaluation.
 Courses are taken with graduate students in the Master of Science in Nursing Program.
 Student’s who drop out must competitively reapply for the next academic year.
 Clinical placements are planned with students according to their learning needs and career plans.
 Students pursue clinical experiences with persons across the life span.

 Clinical sites are selected to meet course objectives and individual student learning needs.
 The PMHNP option promotes and encourages students to complete their clinical hours in their own communities and/or regions of the state of North Carolina and beyond, depending upon their learning objectives, interest and scholarship.
 Clinical experiences include obtaining a beginning level of competence in completing psychiatric assessment and comprehensive evaluations, documentation according to federal and state requirements, strategies for the implementation of individual, family and group therapy and medication initiation and management.
 Students receive intensive, clinical supervision by both faculty members and preceptors who are expert clinicians.